shankarpd/shankarPyDoc/saveMLmodelPickle.md

 * Importing the Python Standard serialization package pickle.
 * Creating the python list object with 1 to 5 numbers.
-* Given the path to store the numbers list pickle (‘list_pickle.pkl’) ** Open the list_pickle in write mode in the list_pickle.pkl path.
+* Given the path to store the numbers list pickle (‘list_pickle.pkl’)
+* Open the list_pickle in write mode in the list_pickle.pkl path.
-** Use the dump method in pickle with numbers_list and the opened list_pickle to create pickle ** Close the created pickle.
+* Use the dump method in pickle with numbers_list and the opened list_pickle to create pickle
+* Close the created pickle.

+With the above code list_picke.pkl will create in our local system.
+We can use this created pkl file where ever we would like to.
+Now let’s code to perform the unpickling to get use the pickled list object again.

+#unpickling the list object

+#Need to open the pickled list object into read mode

+list_pickle_path = 'list_pickle.pkl'
+list_unpickle = open(list_pickle_path, 'r')

+#load the unpickle object into a variable
+numbers_list = pickle.load(list_unpickle)

+print ("Numbers List :: ", numbers_list)

+* Open the list_pickle.pkl in the read mode.
+* Using the pickle load method to load the opened list_unpickle.
+* Print the number list again.

+# Dump the scikit learn models with Python Pickle

+#Dump the trained decision tree classifier with Pickle

+decision_tree_pkl_filename = 'deTree.pkl'

+#Open the file to save as pkl file

+decision_tree_model_pkl = open(decision_tree_pkl_filename, 'wb')

+pickle.dump(decision_tree_model, decision_tree_model_pkl)

+#Close the pickle instances

+decision_tree_model_pkl.close()